Sonia Orwell: Influence on Orwell's work

 T. R. Fyvel, who was a colleague and friend of Orwell during the last decade of the writer's life, and other friends of Orwell, have said that Brownell was the model for Julia, the heroine of Nineteen Eighty-Four, the "girl from the fiction department" who engages in an affair with Winston Smith.
-Orwell biographer Bernard Crick told The Washington Post he did not think that Brownell "had much influence on his life" and asserted that "it was more or less an accident that they married."
+Orwell biographer Bernard Crick disagreed, telling The Washington Post he did not think that Brownell "had much influence on his life" and commented that "it was more or less an accident that they married."
+Another biographer, D. J. Taylor, acknowledged some similarities between Brownell and Julia, but held the opinion that Julia was instead a composite of several women in Orwell's life.

+In popular culture

+In 2017, Brownell was portrayed by Cressida Bonas opposite Peter Hamilton Dyer as Orwell in a play titled Mrs Orwell at the Old Red Lion Theatre, London.
+It then transferred to the Southwark Playhouse.